 “No requisite knowledge of the Bible is required,” Luzinski said.
 “In Fresh Expressions jargon, we would be called a pioneer learning community because we are just getting started.
 I don’t think we have figured it all out yet.”

-Luzinski has received strong support from both Heulitt and recent University of Central Florida graduate and ministerial candidate Shawn Klein, who is finishing an internship at the church and heading to Duke Divinity School this fall.
+Luzinski has received strong support from both Heulitt and recent University of Central Florida graduate and ministerial candidate Shawn Klein, who is finishing an internship at the church and heading to Duke Divinity School.

 Both have recruited members and led weekly discussions.